jaantollander/masters-thesis/content/30_monitoring.md

 Subsection \ref{entry-identifier-format} covers the settings we use for the entry identifiers for collecting fine-grained statistics.
 In Subsection \ref{file-system-statistics}, we explain the different file system operations statistics that we can track, how we query them, and the output format.
 In Subsection \ref{entry-resets}, we explain when Lustre Jobstats resets the statistics it collects.
-Subsection \ref{computing-rates} explain how to compute average file system usage rates from the statistics which we will use later in the analysis.
+Subsection \ref{computing-rates} explains how to compute average file system usage rates from the statistics, which we will use in the analysis.

-We described how client-server applications work in Section \ref{client-server-application}.
-We built the monitoring system as a client-server application, consisting of a monitoring client, an ingest server, and a time series database, illustrated in Figure \ref{fig:monitoring-system}.
 The statistics we collect from Jobstats form multiple time series.
 We explain how we store time series data in the *time series database* in Subsection \ref{storing-time-series-data}.
 In Subsection \ref{monitoring-client}, we explain how the *monitoring client* collects the usage statistics from Lustre Jobstats on each Lustre server and sends them to the *ingest server*.